ophiolite/ultrasignup/README.md

 * Trouble-shooting MVP model for multi-class predictions.
 DNF classifications appeared to be skewing results, merged DNF and Finished classes and ~~improved prediction of DNS to a log loss of 0.008-0.003 (from 0.8).
 Confirmed suspicion it is very difficult to predict who will finish long distance ultras.~~
 * Identified data leakage!
 Fixed data leakage to get more "reasonable" log loss of 0.19-0.2 for Logistic Regression, Random Forest and Gradient Boosted Classifier models.
 ROC scores of 0.503-0.553.
 Work to be done for parameter optimization to improve model predictions.
 * Modifying code to include other race-related qualifiers including seasons and race id numbers.
 Hard coded and not optimized, will optimize for v2
+* Due to initial results, started v2 feature engineering: added seasons, race id number to the dataframe.
+Brainstorming and using crowd-sourced ideas to include other metrics easily engineered.

+November 15, 2016: